zio/zio-dynamodb/docs/usecases/codec-customisation.md

 Here an intermediate map is used to identify the member of `TraficLight` ie `Map(String(GREEN) -> Null)` Note that the `Null` is used as in this case we do not care about the value.

-# Alternate encodings
+# Customising encodings via annotations
 Encodings can be customised through the use of the following annotations `@discriminator`, `@enumOfCaseObjects` and `@id`.
 These annotations are useful when working with a legacy DynamoDB database.

-The alternate encodings do not introduce another map for the purposes of identification and this leads to a more compact encoding that may be more intuitive to work with.
+The `@discriminator` encodings does not introduce another map for the purposes of identification but rather adds another discriminator field to the attribute Map.

-The advantage of the default encoding is that it is more uniform and scalable.
+Concrete examples of using the `@discriminator`, `@enumOfCaseObjects` and `@id` annotations can be seen below.

 ## Sealed trait members that are case classes